Prompt Library · 36 prompts

 Market context:

-- Nearest competitors and their prices (if you know): [list]
+- Closest competitors and their prices (if you know): [list]

 - Our differentiation: [what makes us different/better]